kyma-project/community/guidelines/content-guidelines/01-content-strategy-k2.md

 ## Information types

 We follow a topic-based documentation approach, with one file per topic.
 Every documentation file has a clearly defined purpose, which is reflected in the title.
-The content must be able to stand on its own, but links should point to other documents as needed.
+The content must be able to stand on its own, but you may use links to point to other documents as needed.

 *For the structure within topics, I suggest to follow the DITA standard – because it’s pretty simple, it’s well-established, and it’s what is used in SKR documentation.
 Instead of currently 12-13 content types, we should thus be able to get away with just four (or five) types:*